eDoes smoking weed cause acne?

 Anyone smoking tobacco in their car has seen the results of this after cleaning the inside of the windshield.

 The same applies to marijuana smoke, no matter where you indulge.
 Cannabis smoke has oils and tars in it, along with terpenes and other organic compounds.
-That stuff that coats the inside of your bowl after firing one up is the same stuff that goes into the air, just in smaller quantities.
+That stuff coats the inside of your bowl after firing one up is the same that goes into the air, just in smaller quantities.

 Time For An Oil Change